 For many, a Master of Business Administration (MBA) in finance is a sound economic choice.
 Online MBA programs like the one offered by Texas A&M University-Corpus Christi (TAMU-CC) provide advanced studies that prepare students for a wide variety of financially rewarding jobs.
 The following is a rundown of potential careers, salary progressions and regional salaries for graduates of an MBA in finance program.

 Possible Career Paths

-According to the jobsite Indeed, an MBA in finance can open the door to a suite of upper-level management positions with salaries well into six figures.
-An MBA with a finance focus teaches a number of skills that lead to these career paths, such as financial analysis, modeling and reporting, as well as project management and budgeting skills.
+According to the jobsite Indeed, an MBA in finance can open the door to a suite of upper-level management positions, many with salaries well into six figures.
+An MBA with a finance focus teaches a number of skills that lead to these career paths, such as financial analysis, modeling and reporting, as well as project management, budgeting and multinational financial planning.

 Career Salary Progression